Ebonsignori/obsidian-auto-journal/README.md

 # Auto Journal

-The core 'Daily notes' plugin doesn't backfill notes for the days you didn't open Obsidian.
+The core [Daily notes](https://help.obsidian.md/Plugins/Daily+notes) plugin doesn't backfill notes for the days you didn't open Obsidian.
 This plugin does.

-It uses opinionated folder structures that aren't configurable (though you can configure the date format of each folder):
+It uses an opinionated folder structure that isn't configurable:
-  - Daily Notes: `YEAR / MONTH / DAY -`
+  - **Daily Notes**: `ROOT / YEAR / MONTH / DAY -`
-  - Monthly Notes: `YEAR / {custom-name} / MONTH -`
+  - **Monthly Notes**: `ROOT / YEAR / {custom-name} / MONTH -`

+You can customize the date format of `YEAR`, `MONTH`, `DAY`, or set/remove the `ROOT`, but this plugin depends on organizing the filesystem by `YEAR`/`MONTH`/`DAY`.

-The base of the filename in each folder should not be changed, `DAY -` for Daily Notes or `MONTH -` for Monthly Notes as that's what the plugin uses to identify each note.
+The base of the filename in each folder should not be changed, e.g. `DAY -` for Daily Notes or `MONTH -` for Monthly Notes.

 For instance, by default Daily Notes will be created like so,

-`2023/August/11 -`
+`Journal/2023/August/11 -`

 You can add whatever you'd like after the title,

-`2023/August/11 - Work, Dog Park, Climb with Friends & Grab Dinner`
+`Journal/2023/August/11 - Work, Dog Park, Climb with Friends & Grab Dinner`

 But make sure not to change the day part of the title, `11 -`